hossnys/publishingtools/README.md

 - Move images to `img` folder
 - Clean names(Removes space and downcase)
 - Change `readme` to parent directory name
+- Convert images and links to basename if they don't start with `http` as indicator they are on the filesystem

 ## Development